 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-February seems to be flying by, as we’re almost half-way through already.
+We’re heading into April and we’ve got lots of things to talk about!

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: